Semi-Local Exchange-Correlation Approximations in Density Functional Theory: Semi-Local xc Approximations

 \xclabel{GGA;X;PBE;R}{1998}{Zhang1998:890,Perdew1998:PRL:891} \citet{Zhang1998:890} argued that although the \xcref{GGA;X;PBE} functional was built using solely theoretical arguments, without resort to any fitting procedure, there is still some flexibility in the choice of $\kappa$.
 In fact, $\kappa$ is fixed by the {\it local} LO bound, which is a sufficient but not a necessary criterion to satisfy the integrated LO bound, \cref{eq:lieboxford3}.
 This led them to propose a new revised value of $\kappa=1.245$ in \cref{eq:pbeenh}, obtained by fitting to exact exchange energies of atoms from He to Ar.
 This choice improves significantly over the original \xcref{GGA;X;PBE} for atomic total energies and molecular atomization energies.
 This reparametrization of \xcref{GGA;X;PBE} is commonly known as revPBE in the literature.
 Also note that \xcref{GGA;X;PBE;R} was used as the GGA exchange component of the first non-local van der Waals functional vdW-DF.\cite{Dion2004:PRL:246401,Dion2005:PRL:109902}

-\xclabel{GGA;X;mPW91}{1998}{Adamo1998:664} This is a modification of the original \xcref{GGA;X;PW91} functional, motivated by earlier work by \citet{Lacks1993:4681}, who noted that although the coefficient and exponent of the $s_\sigma^\alpha$ term in \cref{eq:ggaxpw91} do not affect significantly atomic exchange energies, they are important in the asymptotic low-density and large-gradient regions that may be relevant for noncovalently bound systems.
-In order to obtain correct long-range behavior of the exchange energy, and essential characteristics to describe noncovalent bonds, \citet{Adamo1998:664} modified the $\alpha$ and $\beta^{\text{B88}}$ parameters of \xcref{GGA;X;PW91} (see \cref{eq:ggaxpw91,eq:pw91para}) by fitting to the exact exchange energies of atoms on the first and second rows of the periodic table and rare-gas dimers (He$_2$ and Ne$_2$) close to their van der Waals equilibrium bond length.
+\xclabel{GGA;X;mPW91}{1998}{Adamo1998:664} This is a modification of the original \xcref{GGA;X;PW91} functional, motivated by earlier work by \citet{Lacks1993:4681}, who noted that the coefficient and exponent of the $s_\sigma^\alpha$ term in \cref{eq:ggaxpw91} do not significantly affect atomic exchange energies.
+They are, however, important in the asymptotic low-density and large-gradient regions that may be relevant for noncovalently bound systems.
+In order to obtain correct long-range behavior of the exchange energy, as well as essential characteristics for describing noncovalent bonds, \citet{Adamo1998:664} modified the $\alpha$ and $\beta^{\text{B88}}$ parameters of \xcref{GGA;X;PW91} (see \cref{eq:ggaxpw91,eq:pw91para}).
+The parameters were obtained by fitting to the exact exchange energies of atoms on the first and second rows of the periodic table, as well as rare-gas dimers (\ce{He2} and \ce{Ne2}) close to their van der Waals equilibrium bond length.
 They obtained $\alpha=3.72$ and $\beta=0.00426$.
 Note that the values of $\alpha$ and $\beta$ given in \citeref{Adamo1998:664} are incorrect.

 \xclabel{GGA;X;HCTH;A}{1998}{Hamprecht1998:6264} This is one of the three functionals proposed in \citeref{Hamprecht1998:6264}; the others are \xcref{GGA;XC;HCTH;93} and the hybrid B97-1.
 This functional was used to study the stability of the fit to the analytical form chosen as